dirtman/ibapi/doc/ibapi.md

 where OBJECT is one of

-> a alias cname fixedaddress grid host url
+> a alias cname fixedaddress grid host mx ptr url

 and OPERATION, for all but the "grid" object, is one of